VertaAI/modeldb/client/python/light_api.md

 ## Setup
 First, make sure you have followed the [setup instructions for ModelDB](../../README.md#setup-and-installation) and have built the client.

+**If you installed modeldb via pip, you do not need to the following PYTHONPATH; continue to next step**

 Next, put the python client on your PYTHONPATH:
 ```bash
 export PYTHONPATH=[path_to_modedb_dir]/client/python:$PYTHONPATH